rj-price/ragbot/README.md

 RAG Bot is a Streamlit-based application that allows users to ask questions about uploaded documents.
 It uses Retrieval Augmented Generation (RAG) using the OpenAI API, Docling, and LanceDB to provide accurate and contextually relevant answers.

+**Note**: An OpenAI API key is required for this tool to function.
+Without a valid API key, the tool will not be able to connect to the OpenAI services.

 ## Features

 - Upload documents in PDF or DOCX format.